 At Litowich Law in Salem, our child custody lawyer team is dedicated to helping you understand the law and practical aspects of child custody and parenting time law in Oregon.
 We know that your children are very important to you and that the outcome of these kinds of cases can have long term impacts on your family.
 Our goal is to understand what you want and help you move in the right direction.
 Whether it's establishing this plan for the first time during a divorce or modifying it after the circumstances have changed, we can help you negotiate or argue in court for a child custody order that is truly in the best interests of your children.

-If you are ready for a law firm that listens to you and can help you get the right outcome for your family, schedule an initial consultation by calling 503-419-6422 or contact us online
+If you need a child custody lawyer and are ready for a law firm that listens to you and can help you get the right outcome for your family, schedule an initial consultation by calling 503-419-6422 or contact us online.

 In Oregon, courts are directed to do what is best for children.
 So that everyone knows the rules about how the courts decide custody, ORS 107.137 tells the court that it should consider the following:

 Courts are unlikely to separate children who have a close bond to each other.

 Example: if a mother has two children with two different fathers and both children have lived with the mother for the previous six months or more, it is unlikely that the court will separate those siblings if it is otherwise in the child's best interests to stay with the mother.